dellow/Web-Framework/README.md

 <a name="pagespeed"></a>
 ## PageSpeed
 You can run Google PageSpeed insights by running `gulp pagespeed`.
 By default this will check `http://google.com` in `desktop` mode.
 You can specify a URL and mode simply by passing the relevant parameter.
 For example to test amazon.com simply run `gulp pagespeed --url http://amazon.com --mode desktop`.

-<a name="release"></a>
-## Release
-Release creates a snapshot of the application files from the `src` directory essentially creating a release for use.
-Each release is timestamped and appended with the current state.

-The current state will also effect the optimisation of the release.
-For example `gulp release` will create a release with `_development` appended to the end.
-The development profile (see Profiles) will be run on the release.
-Likewise `gulp release --config production` will run the production profile on the release.

 <a name="working-with-scss"></a>
 ## Working with SCSS